 Developing unwearyingness in our own lives

-How can we develop such “unwearyingness” in the face of rejection, persecution, or adversity?
+How can we develop such "unwearyingness" even in the face of rejection, persecution, or adversity?
 How can we keep cheerfully climbing and climbing when it seems we are not gaining any altitude?
-How can we not just endure, but endure it well by ourselves?
+How can we not just endure, but endure it well?

 The simple answer is: we can't.
 At least, not by ourselves.
 Pres.
 Eyring told priesthood leaders:

 There will be times when you will feel overwhelmed.
 One of the ways you will be attacked is with the feeling that you are inadequate.
 Well, you are inadequate to answer a call to represent God with only your own powers.
 But you have access to more than your natural capacities, and you do not work alone.

 I believe that the promise in the Word of Wisdom applies to more than just physical health.
 As we do all we can to magnify our responsibilities and to call down the blessings of the Lord, we will be able to spiritually "run and not be weary" and to "walk and not faint" in our various duties.
 This applies outside our Church callings as well.
 We will find unwearyingness in our most important callings: husband, father, wife, and mother.